Chicken Cacciatore Recipe

 Instructions

-1. First, the chicken is seasoned with some salt and pepper.
-Then heat olive oil in your heavy deep skillet.
-Add the chicken breasts and cook for a few minutes per side to brown them, and seal in its juices.
+1. First, season the chicken with some salt and pepper on both sides.
+Then heat olive oil in your heavy deep skillet, or a large Dutch oven, over medium heat.
+Add the chicken breasts and cook for a few minutes per side to brown them and seal in their juices.
+Remove the chicken, and set them on a plate nearby.

-2. Next, add the chopped onion, garlic, carrot, and celery to the skillet, along with some rosemary, and simmered for about 2 minutes, to soften the veggies.
+2. Next, add the AROMATICS: Add the chopped onion, garlic, carrot, and celery to the skillet, along with some rosemary, oregano, and crushed red pepper flakes.
+Cook over high heat until vegetables soften, about 3 to 4 minutes.
 Stirring occasionally.
+Then return the chicken to the pan with the veggies.

 3. Pour in the red wine, and stir to deglaze the pan while it simmers and flavors the vegetables and chicken.
-Allow the red wine to reduce a little.
+Allow the red wine to reduce a little, about 3 to 5 minutes.

 4. Toss in the plump tomatoes, about 4 or 5.
-Sprinkle a little salt and a dash of cayenne pepper.
+Sprinkle a little salt.
 Use a wooden spoon to break up the plump tomatoes, and simmer on low heat for about 2 minutes.

 5. Add the mushrooms, sliced peppers, and fresh parsley.
+(Optional: Here is where you can toss in one Parmesan rind.)
 Stir to combine the mixture.
-Then COVER with a lid and simmer on low heat, for 20 to 25 minutes.
+Then COVER with a lid and simmer on low heat for 35 minutes.
+Halfway through cooking, move the chicken breasts around or turn over to ensure even cooking.

 Serves 4